 Q. Do you have programs for children?

 A. Yes.
-Tuesdays-Thursdays we offer preschool story times, class visit programs, and a Library Club for school-aged children.
+Tuesdays-Thursdays we offer preschool story times, class visit programs, a Library Club for school-aged children, and a Teen program.
 We also offer other special programs in the summer and during the holidays.
 Contact the Young People's Information Desk at (310) 524-2726 for further information.

 Q. Does the Library carry any tax forms?

 A. Yes.
-From January-April we carry a large quantity of Federal and California State Tax Forms free to the public.
+From January-April we carry a selection of Federal and California State Tax Forms free to the public.
 We also have a complete set of reproducible forms for Federal and State available anytime for you to copy at 15 cents per page.

 Q. Do you have computers for public use?

 A. Yes.
-We have four IBM-compatible computers for adults and four computers for children under 14.
-We also have sixteen public Internet stations.
-Contact our Information Desk at (310) 524-2728 for further information regarding sign-up procedures and fees.
+We have sixteen public internet stations for adult use and four internet stations specifically for children.
+Contact our Information Desk at (310) 524-2728 for further information regarding sign-up procedures.

 Q. Do you have a meeting room available?

 A. Yes.
-The charge for using the Friends of The Library Meeting Room is $30.00 per hour for 'for-profit' organizations and $10.00 per day for 'non-profit' organizations.
-The Library also has two smaller rooms, The Rose Garden Room and the Gazebo Room, which are available for meetings up to 20 people.
-'Non-profit' organizations are charged $10.00 per day and 'for-profit' organizations are charged $30.00 per hour.
+The charge for using the Friends of The Library Meeting Room is $30.00 per hour for 'for-profit' organizations and $10.00 per hour for 'non-profit' organizations; charges vary for non-resident organizations.
+The Library also has two smaller rooms, the Rose Garden Room and the Gazebo Room, which are available for meetings up to 20 people, and have a similar rate structure as the Friends Room.
 Groups may book any of these rooms through the Administrative Technical Assistant in the Library Director's office.